yok939/yok939/README.md

-my name is yok939, you can call me yok
+My name is yok939, you can call me yok

-## Currently developing
+## Current project
 * YCSHOJ